 Performance Evaluation is defined as a formal and productive procedure to measure an employee’s work and results based on their job responsibilities.
-It is used to gauge the amount of value added by an employee in terms of increased business revenue, in comparison to industry standards and overall employee return on investment (ROI).
+It is used to gauge the amount of value added by an employee in terms of increased business revenue compared to industry standards and overall employee return on investment (ROI).

 What is the purpose of performance evaluation?

 - Periodic performance evaluation is an employee’s report card from his/her manager that acknowledges the work he/she has done in a specific time and the scope for improvement.

 - An employer can provide consistent feedback on an employee’s strengths and strive for improvement in the areas that the employees need to work on.

 - It is an integrated platform for both the employee and employer to attain common ground on what both think is befitting a quality performance.
 This helps in improving communication, which usually leads to better and more accurate team metrics and, thus, improved performance results.

-- The goal of this entire process of performance evaluation is to improve the way a team or an organization functions, to achieve higher levels of customer satisfaction.
+- This entire performance evaluation process aims to improve how a team or an organization functions to achieve higher levels of customer satisfaction.

 - A manager should evaluate his/her team member regularly and not just once a year.
 This way, the team can avert new and unexpected problems with constant work being done to improve competence and efficiency.

 - An organization’s management can conduct frequent employee training and skill development sessions based on the development areas recognized after a performance evaluation session.

 - The management can effectively manage the team and conduct productive resource allocation after evaluating the goals and preset standards of performance.